camitz/CloudWatchAppender/README.md

     ILog log = LogManager.GetLogger(typeof(MyClass));

 If the namespace is MyApp.MyNamespace, then *MetricName: %logger{2}* in your pattern would post "MyNamespace.MyClass" as the metric name to CloudWatch.

-The following may be more suitable for your needs.
+However, the following may be more suitable for your needs.

     MetricName: %logger{1}, NameSpace: %logger{-1}

-The negative precision specifier removes the last word from the name.
+The negative precision specifier includes only the left elements of the name.
 The metric name will now by MyClass and the namespace will be MyApp.MyNamespace.

 Dots (.) are converted to slashes (/) before sending.
 This is true of all strings passed as namespace anywhere.

+**Breaking change as of 4.0:** The negative precision specifier used to work slightly differently, clearly not very useful.
+It stripped the right most elements as a complement to the positive specifier keeping them in.
+That means that the result was dependent on the number of elements, x less than the number of elements.
+The new function includes the left most elements which is independent of the number of elements.
+Rather more useful I think and motivating a breaking change.

 ## RateLimit